menu

 Setting & Lifestyle

-Unionville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Unionville is a great place for families with children to consider.
+First of all, many other families with children live here, making Unionville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Unionville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Unionville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The education level of Unionville citizens is substantially higher than the typical US community, as 29.81% of adults in Unionville have at least a bachelor's degree.
+The overall education level of Unionville citizens is substantially higher than the typical US community, as 29.81% of adults in Unionville have at least a bachelor's degree, and the average American community has 21.84%.

 The people who call Unionville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Unionville residents report their race to be White.
 Important ancestries of people in Unionville include German, English, Polish, French, and Italian.